France national football team: 1950s–1980s

 France's first 'Golden Generation' in the late 1950s comprised players such as Just Fontaine, Raymond Kopa, Jean Vincent, Robert Jonquet, Maryan Wisnieski, Thadée Cisowski, and Armand Penverne.
-At the 1958 World Cup, France reached the semi-finals losing to Brazil.
-In the third-place match, France defeated West Germany 6–3 with Fontaine recording four goals, which brought his goal tally in the competition to 13, a World Cup record.
-The record still stands today.
+At the 1958 World Cup, France reached the semi-finals where they lost to Brazil.
+In the third-place match, France defeated West Germany 6–3 with Fontaine recording four goals, which brought his goal tally in the competition to 13, a World Cup record that still stands today.
 France hosted the inaugural UEFA European Football Championship in 1960.
 For the second straight international tournament, the team reached the semi-finals, but were defeated 5–4 by Yugoslavia despite being up 4–2 heading into the 75th minute.
 In the third-place match, France was defeated 2–0 by Czechoslovakia.

-The 1960s and 70s saw France decline significantly playing under several managers and failing to qualify for numerous international tournaments.
-On 25 April 1964, Henri Guérin was officially installed as the team's first manager.
+The 1960s and 1970s saw France decline significantly playing under several managers and failing to qualify for numerous international tournaments.
+On 25 April 1962, Henri Guérin was officially installed as the team's first manager.
 Under Guérin, France failed to qualify for the 1962 World Cup and the 1964 European Nations' Cup.
-The team returned to major international play with qualification for the 1966 World Cup, but did not make it past the group stage phase of the tournament.
+The team returned to major tournament play by qualifying for the 1966 World Cup, but did not make it past the group stage phase of the tournament.
 Guérin was fired following the World Cup.
 He was replaced by José Arribas and Jean Snella, who worked as caretaker managers in dual roles.
 The two only lasted four matches and were replaced by former international Just Fontaine, who in turn was only in charge for two matches.
 Louis Dugauguez succeeded Fontaine and following his early struggles in qualification for the 1970 World Cup, was fired and replaced by Georges Boulogne, who could not get the team to the competition.
 Boulogne was later fired following his failure to qualify for the 1974 World Cup and was replaced by the Romanian Ștefan Kovács, who became the only international manager to ever manage the national team.
 Under the management of Kovács, France failed to qualify for UEFA Euro 1976.
-After two years in charge, he was sacked and replaced with Michel Hidalgo.
+After two years in charge, he was sacked and replaced by Michel Hidalgo.